-Writing in The New York Times, the Duchess of Sussex described how she felt a “sharp cramp” that made her “drop to the floor” with her one-year-old son Archie in her arms.
+For example, Meghan Markle opened up in 2020 about a miscarriage she experienced in July that year.
+Writing in The New York Times, the Duchess of Sussex described how she felt a “sharp cramp” that made her “drop to the floor” with her then one-year-old son Archie in her arms.

-As Meghan and her husband the Duke of Sussex endured “the pain of their loss”, it dawned on them “in a room of 100 women, 10 to 20 of them will have suffered from miscarriage”, but yet “the conversation remains taboo, riddled with (unwarranted) shame”.
+As Meghan and Prince Harry endured “the pain of their loss”, it dawned on them “in a room of 100 women, 10 to 20 of them will have suffered from miscarriage”, yet “the conversation remains taboo, riddled with (unwarranted) shame".

-Amid the duke and duchess’ loss, experts explain why miscarriages occur, the emotional toll they take and the support available.
+Here, experts explain why miscarriages happen, the potential emotional impact and the support available.

-Most miscarriages occur before a woman knows she is pregnant.
-Among those who are aware they are expecting, around one in eight pregnancies end in miscarriage.
+Most miscarriages happen before a person even knows they are pregnant, according to the NHS.
+Among those who know they are expecting, around one in eight pregnancies end in miscarriage.

-Losing three or more pregnancies in a row, defined as recurrent miscarriages, affects around one in 100 women.
+Losing three or more pregnancies in a row, defined as recurrent miscarriages, is far less common and affects around one in 100 people.

-“The most asked question about miscarriage is ‘why did it happen?’,” said Dr Matthew Prior from Dr Fertility.
+“The most asked question about miscarriage is, ‘Why did it happen?’,” says Dr Matthew Prior from Dr Fertility.

 Abnormal chromosomes are often to blame, with a baby being unable to develop if it has too many or not enough.
 Chromosomes contain tightly-packaged bundles of a person’s DNA.

-“Certain medical conditions have an increased risk of miscarriage, such as thyroid disease, diabetes and obesity,” said Dr Prior.
+“Certain medical conditions have an increased risk of miscarriage, such as thyroid disease, diabetes and obesity,” added Dr Prior.

 “Female age is the strongest predictor of miscarriage and the risk increases faster for women in their forties.”

-Not smoking, drinking alcohol or using illicit drugs while pregnant helps to reduce the risk.
+Not smoking, drinking alcohol or using illicit drugs while pregnant does help to reduce the risk.

-A miscarriage can be a challenging occurrence, with many experiencing guilt, shock and anger.
+Going through miscarriage can be very distressing, with many women experiencing guilt, shock or even anger.